Masters of Music, Master of Art, and Professional Certificate Programs

-The graduate degree program in music offers specializations in Composition, Music Education, and Performance.
-As well as three post-graduate programs: Professional Studies in Music Performance Certificate Program, K-12 Multiage License in Music Education – Post Baccalaureate Non-Degree Program and Post Baccalaureate Equivalency Program in Music Therapy.
+The graduate degree program in music offers specializations in Composition, Music Education, Performance, Music Therapy.
+As well as three post-graduate programs: Professional Studies in Music Performance Certificate Program, K-12 Multiage License in Music Education – Post Baccalaureate Non-Degree Program, and Post Baccalaureate Equivalency Program in Music Therapy.

 Through its core and specialized courses, Cleveland State’s graduate music program is designed to provide solid musical training and to prepare students for careers in their area of specialization.
 The program is an excellent foundation for doctoral study.
 Students have gone on to careers in composition, arranging, conducting, choral music, electronic music, musicology, criticism, performance, library science, and teaching at the university level and in elementary and secondary schools.
 Cleveland State students have won awards for international study and have received appointments overseas.
 The music program attracts international students, as well as students from across the United States.